locallycompact/haskell-nix-extra-deps-bug/README.md

   commit: 8c7f4f34b75c1c410ce4b951b4410ae9a2b26031
 ```

-Then the command no longer works and cannot find reanimate
+and rerun `stack-to-nix`, then the command no longer works and cannot find reanimate